dogada/bitstarter/src/documents/metajs/index.html.md

 may be based on static typing or relations between symbols defined in logoses.

+### MetaJS allows compiler to generate source code.
+Will a computer create programs instead of a human?

+The compiler will execute the instructions exactly as before, but in addition to grammar instructions, it will also execute semantic instructions defined specifically for your program.

+Imagine that you're explaining how does your program work to a grandmother who knows nothing about programming &mdash; it's an old grammar compiler.
+Now imagine that you're explaining the same thing to a girl with a degree in computer science &mdash;
+it's a new semantic compiler.
+But you will have to explain in both cases.

 ### Source code

 Unfortunately I haven't polished enough MetaJS compiler to release it publicly, but plan to do this by the end of August 2013.
 I already created MetaJS repo on GitHub, so if you wish, you can [watch it](https://github.com/dogada/metajs).

 _Dmytro Dogadailo_,
 github:[dogada](https://github.com/dogada), twitter:[@d0gada](https://twitter.com/d0gada).